feichao93/temme/readme.md

 ## Array-capture `@`

 Array-capture is another form of capture.
 It is useful when we want to capture an array of similar items.
-We need place `@foo` after normal CSS selector (called parent-selector), and define several children selectors within trailing parenthesis.
+We need place `@foo` after normal CSS selector (called parent-selector), and define several children selectors within a trailing curly brackets.
 This means: for every node (called parent-node) that matches parent-selector, execute the children selectors one-by-one; every parent-node corresponds an object as result, and the result of array-capture is the array composed of parent-node result.
 The array itself will be the `foo` field of the upper-level result.
 Like default value-capture, we could just use a signle dollar sign to make a default array-capture, and the array will be the result of upper-level result.

 In the following example, we want to capture all answers in this [stackoverflow question][].
 We know that every answer is in an `<div class="answer">...</div>` and we use `.answer@answers` as the parent selector.
-There are 4 value-capture selectors in the parenthesis and these children selectors will capture four different parts of an answer.
+There are 4 value-capture selectors in the curly brackets and these children selectors will capture four different parts of an answer.
 The running procedure is straightforward: `.answer` selector will match an array of answer-div; for each answer-div, run the children selectors, and get an answer-object `{ upvote: ..., postText: "...", userName: ..., comments: "..." }`; put all the answer-objects into an array, and the array is the `answers` field of the final result.

 ### Example: Retrieve all answers